JBShady/COD5-Remastered/README.md

 * Fixed Bowie Knife missing sound when knifing with this weapon
 * (Upgraded) Fixed missing muzzle flash effect
 * (Upgraded) Increased reserve ammo from 60 to 64 so it is actually divisible by the magazine capacity (8)
+* (Upgraded) Updated model to remove metal gaps without silver etching

 #### Gewehr 43
 * (Upgraded) Increased reserve ammo from 170 to 180 so it is actually divisible by the magazine capacity (12)

 #### M1A1 Carbine
 * Renamed to M1 Carbine for historical accuracy (non-folding stock variant)
-* Slightly nerfed damage as this weapon should be similar, if not worse, at raw damage than the M1 Garand
+* Slightly nerfed damage as this weapon should be similar, if not worse, at pure damage than the M1 Garand
 * Slightly buffed mobility to suit this weapon better, being lighter than other rifles in real life
 * (Upgraded) Increased magazine size from 15 to 30 so it actually receives a decent ammo buff upon upgrading
+* (Upgraded) Updated model to use the 30-round magazine from Multiplayer

 #### M1 Garand
 * Slightly buffed base rifle damage